fjovine/FourBarLinkage/README.md

 | c | size of the right rotating bar |
 | d | size of the fixed ground bar   |

-* II - The coordinate of a point integral to the floating bar (with respect to a system of coordinates moving with it
+* II - The coordinate of a point integral to the floating bar (with respect to a system of coordinates xy that can be seen in the following picture)
-* III - + and - buttons to zoom in and out the pigrures
+* III - Buttons (+/-) to zoom in and out the animation
-* IV - Hyperlinks to show four predefined configurations following the Grashof classification (see wiki) The "Pic" hyperlink simply shows the simulation without control fields for documentin porposes.
+* IV - Hyperlinks to show some predefined configurations following the Grashof classification (see wiki) The "Pic" hyperlink simply shows the simulation without control fields.
+(Useful for documentation).

 ![fig2](https://github.com/fjovine/FourBarLinkage/blob/master/Doc/FBL_02.png)

-This figure shows additional geometrical elements, as they are referenced by the theretical description.
+This figure shows additional geometrical elements.

 |    | Description
 |----|------------
-| V  | Trajectory of the left rotating hinge, it can be the whole circumference or arcs of it
-|    | symmetrical with respect to the ground bar
+| V  | Trajectory of the left rotating hinge.
+It can be the whole circumference or symmetrical arcs with respect to the ground bar
-| IV | Trajectory of the right rotating hinge, it can be the whole circumference or arcs of it
-|    | symmetrical with respect to the ground bar
+| IV | Trajectory of the right rotating hinge.
+It can be the whole circumference or symmetrical arcs with respect to the ground bar
-| P  | The coordinate system integral to the floating bar connecting the two rotating hinges
-|    | determines the point P (blue in the figure) that moves as the four-bar linkage moves on the trajectory shown.
+| P  | The coordinate system integral to the floating bar (connecting the two rotating hinges) determines the point P (blue in the figure) that moves on the trajectory shown following the linkage displacement.

 # Known bugs
 In some configuration, notably when the floating bar is aligned with one of the rotating bars, the numerical algorithm is instable due to numerical errors and this that turns into oscillations of the blue trajectory.